MissingMaps/partners/app/_partner/amm.md

 tm-projects:
   - id: 14062
     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 14048
-    desc: "GREAT FOR NEW MAPPERS!
-This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 14052
     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 14053